 - Make sure that visitors to your house smoke their cigarettes outdoors.

 - Make your car smoke-free.
 The other occupants will still be exposed to tobacco smoke even if the windows are open.
-In Victoria, it is illegal to smoke in cars carrying children who are under 18 years of age.
+In Victoria, it is illegal to smoke in cars carrying people who are under 18 years of age.

 - Don’t allow smoking in any enclosed space where people who do not smoke spend time – for example, in the garage, shed, cubby house, boat or caravan.